More than 2 dozen dead after flash floods in Kentucky

 More than 330 people have sought shelter, and there has been extensive property damage in the state.

-Beshear, who flew over parts of the flood-stricken region on Friday, described it as “just total devastation, the likes of which we have never seen.”
+Beshear flew over parts of the flood-stricken region on Friday and described it as “just total devastation, the likes of which we have never seen.”

 “We are committed to a full rebuilding effort to get these folks back on their feet,” Beshear said.
 “But for now, we’re just praying that we don’t lose anybody else.”